- Chart

 History and Background

-Cinemark Holdings Inc. was founded in 1984 by Lee Roy Mitchell.
-It has grown through acquisitions and organic expansion to become one of the largest movie theatre chains in the United States and globally.
-It went public in 2007.
+Cinemark Holdings, Inc. was founded in 1984 by Lee Roy Mitchell.
+It started with a single screen and grew through acquisitions and organic expansion to become one of the largest movie theatre chains in the world.
+Significant milestones include its IPO in 2007 and its continued focus on enhancing the movie-going experience through premium amenities.

 Core Business Areas